upnplib/upnplib/README.md

 ## 2. Version numbering
 We follow the [Semantic Versioning](https://semver.org/spec/v2.0.0.html#semantic-versioning-200).

-The last release before forking is [release-1.14.2](https://github.com/upnplib/upnplib/releases/tag/release-1.14.2) from the pupnp library.
+The fork is based on [release-1.14.12](https://github.com/pupnp/pupnp/releases/tag/release-1.14.12) from the pupnp library.
 Because it is intended to be backwards compatible on the API we start with release number 1.14.0 for this repository to reflect it by following
 - MAJOR version when you make incompatible API changes,
 - MINOR version when you add functionality in a backwards compatible manner, and
 - PATCH version when you make backwards compatible bug fixes.